StudioSoyu/Discord-profile-tracker/README.md

 ## License

-This project is licensed under the MIT license. see the [LICENSE](LICENSE) file for details.
+This project is licensed under the license. see the [LICENSE](LICENSE) file for details.

 ## Special thanks
 [@mas05_](https://github.com/ingyu0413) - Design